tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

     - Creating new projects under the SIG
     - Triaging issues/tasks in the SIG
     - Mentoring members of the SIG
-    - Organizing discussions and drawing conclusions for decision making within the SIG
+    - Organizing discussions and facilitate decision making within the SIG
-    - Ensuring health and sustained development of the SIG and grwoth of SIG members
+    - Facilitating health and sustained development of the SIG and growth of SIG members
     - Making roadmap for the SIG
     - Organizing and participating in regular meetings

 ## Member Promotion Mechanism

 Members of the SIG can be promoted to a higher role based on the rules defined in [Community Membership](/community-membership.md).

 ## Member Exit Mechanism